Zygo/bees/docs/gotchas.md

   images), the deletion of the file can be delayed indefinitely.
   To limit this delay, bees closes all FDs in its file FD cache every 10 btrfs transactions.

-* If a snapshot is deleted, bees will generate a burst of exceptions for references to files in the snapshot that no longer exist.
-This lasts until the FD caches are cleared.